IrvingMeng/MagFace/README.md

 @inproceedings{meng2021magface,
-  title={MagFace: A universal representation for face recognition and quality assessment}, author={Meng, Qiang and Zhao, Shichao and Huang, Zhida and Zhou, Feng}, booktitle=IEEE Conference on Computer Vision and Pattern Recognition (CVPR), year=2021
+  title={MagFace: A universal representation for face recognition and quality assessment}, author={Meng, Qiang and Zhao, Shichao and Huang, Zhida and Zhou, Feng}, booktitle=IEEE Conference on Computer Vision and Pattern Recognition, year=2021
 }
 ```

 ## Usage
 1. Prepare a training list with format `imgname 0 id 0` in each line, as indicated [here](dataloader/dataloader.py#L31-L32).
-2. Modify parameters run/run.sh and run it!
+2. Modify parameters in run/run.sh and run it!
 ```
 cd run/
 ./run.sh